g-andrade/vegrandis/doc/utf8/README.md

 `vegrandis`: Native atomic shared variables for Erlang
 ---------

-`vegrandis` provides native atomic variables and flags that can be shared between processes in the same node.
+`vegrandis` provides native atomic variables and flags that can be shared between Erlang processes living in the same node.

-It wraps around C++11's [std::atomic](http://en.cppreference.com/w/cpp/atomic/atomic) library - all standard integral data types can be used and most of the original operations can be performed, including optionally specifying [memory ordering](http://en.cppreference.com/w/cpp/atomic/memory_order) constraints and, if the hardware allows it, in a [lockfree](http://en.cppreference.com/w/cpp/atomic/atomic_is_lock_free) fashion.
+It wraps around C++11's [std::atomic](http://en.cppreference.com/w/cpp/atomic/atomic) library - a majority of the standard integral data types can be used and most of the original operations can be performed, including optionally specifying [memory ordering](http://en.cppreference.com/w/cpp/atomic/memory_order) constraints and, if the hardware allows it, operating in a [lockfree](http://en.cppreference.com/w/cpp/atomic/atomic_is_lock_free) fashion.

+Any allocated variables will be automatically deallocated by the garbage collector once there are no more references to it.

 ### <a name="Examples">Examples</a> ###